-Commissary use is available to Regular Army Soldiers with proper ID and their immediate Family members with authorized Family member IDs are eligible for unlimited commissary shopping privileges.
+Commissary use is available to Soldiers with proper ID and their immediate Family members with authorized Family member IDs are eligible for unlimited commissary shopping privileges.

 Authorized shoppers are permitted to bring a guest to the commissary.
 However, guests are not permitted to make commissary purchases, and authorized patrons are not allowed to make purchases on the guest's behalf.
 Guest access to the commissary may vary based on local military regulations, and checking these regulations with the commissary management is recommended.